0000rei/TCON7-CTF-Writeups/Misc/05 - Its that a Cow?.md

 ## Solution:

-Seeing this line of Moooo reminded me of the brainfuck earlier, so I had to search if there is a cow encryption, then there it is.
-COW programming language which is also an esoteric programming language.
+Seeing this line of "Moooo" reminded me of Brainfuck earlier, so I searched to see if there was a cow-based encryption.
+And there it was: the COW programming language, which is also an esoteric programming language.
 Using online tools to decrypt it should reveal the flag.

 tcon{a80b3140637e9f65837a56d55f69550e}